Notification of Rights Under FERPA

 - disclosing information in response to a judicial order or legally issued subpoena.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by stated university to comply with the requirements of FERPA.
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office